Skip to content

 The Green Brook Historical Society purchased the house from Gilbert in 2009.
 They immediately started a couple projects ensuring the continual survival and importance of the home.
 In October 2009, members of the Green Brook Historical Society by a happy accident, found dozens of artifacts from the house.
 The artifacts were from a wide array of eras and included granite China, white ware, and bottle glass.
 In April 2010, a planned dig and excavation of artifacts took place, headed by Dr. Richard Veit of Monmouth University.
 Dozens of artifacts were found in this dig, including glass containers, porcelain, and personal items such as leather belts and eyeglasses.
 These digs combined with the vast number of items kept by families in the house throughout the years, allowed the Green Brook Historical Society to maintain the Vermeule House as a museum.

-Throughout its history, it has seen many owners, the breakup of its property, and the changing of the surroundings landscape from farm to highway.
+Throughout its history, it has seen many owners, the breakup of its property, and the changing landscape from farm to highway.
 However, the Vermeule House is essentially the same structurally from its initial construction in the late 1700s-1800s.
 The house can be found off Route 22 on the south side of the Rock Avenue traffic light, less than a half a mile down the road.
-It is open at least once a month as a museum to the public.
+It is open to the public at least once a month as a museum.
 Each room is assembled to look like an active room with artifacts from all eras of the house’s ownership.
-A visitor can truly get an authentic feeling of what it was like to live in the Vermeule House in a variety of different eras.
-It is no doubt that its preservation, story, and original structure make the Dr. John Vermeule House the gem of historical sites of Green Brook.
+A visitor can truly get an authentic feeling of what it was like to live in the Vermeule House in various eras.
+There is no doubt that its preservation, story, and original structure make the Dr. John Vermeule House the gem of the historical site of Green Brook.

 Visit the Vermeule House